 The sales pipeline is the primary sales forecast.
 The sales pipeline is not set by the salesperson but by sales management, and when compared to other types of forecasting, this is incredibly strange.

 Quota setting blurs the line between what is desired and what is a forecast.
 That is the heart of the problem.
-This is why there is a significant bias in the vast majority quotas unless they are set through some highly structured process, which separates the desire from the forecast.
+This is why there is a significant bias in the vast majority of quotas unless they are set through some highly structured process, which separates the forecast’s desire.

 The Effect of the Sales Pipeline on Forecast Accuracy

 Sales quotas are typically set too high, which is demonstrated both by the percentage of salespeople that meet quotas combined with an analysis as to how sales quotas are set.

 Sales management will often feel satisfied with their quotas because they give their salespeople “stretch goals.”

 Not all stretch goals are motivational.
 If goals are set to the point where they are unattainable, the goal will often become de-motivational.
 The effect of de-motivation of stretch goals is nearly always ignored as a problematic outcome.
 For example, experience mountain climbers set attainable goals for themselves regarding the progress that they will make per day.
 They don’t set stretch goals, as the stretch goal can typically only be met by circumventing safety controls.